 Factors which may affect information accuracy: We rigorously check the information we supply to ensure it is correct.
 However, please bear in mind that accommodation owners, restaurateurs, nightclub owners etc, may wish to maintain or improve their facilities, or even take a break themselves.
 Circumstances such as these, or weather conditions, time of year etc. may cause some of the amenities we have described to be unavailable or different from those advertised.
 When we are told of any significant or long term changes we will always endeavour to advise you prior to your departure.

-Factors which can affect electricity and water supplies: In many of the less sophisticated destinations we feature the water and electricity services struggle to keep up with the increased demands from tourism.
+Factors which can affect electricity and water supplies: In some destinations we feature the water and electricity services struggle to keep up with the increased demands from tourism.
 Limited rainfall can put further pressure on their provision.
 Establishments do everything possible to maintain full services, however occasional power cuts and/or water restrictions may be experienced.

-Factors which can affect accommodation standards (cleanliness, insects, etc.): In many establishments, especially beach resorts, insects in the rooms (e.g. cockroaches, mosquitoes, ants, etc.) are almost inevitable.
-It should by no means be taken as a sign of dirtiness, simply as a fact of life in these destinations.
-Please also note that some hotels may also have open air dining facilities, which may attract wildlife such as birds, cats, dogs, etc. While we are sure that the staff at these hotels do their best to discourage animals from wandering into areas where food is served, we ask that you refrain from feeding such wildlife.
+Factors which can affect accommodation standards (cleanliness, insects, etc.): In many establishments, especially beach resorts, insects in the rooms (e.g. cockroaches, mosquitoes, ants, etc.) are inevitable.
+It should not be considered a lack of cleanliness, simply as a fact of life in these destinations.
+Please also note that some hotels may also have open air dining facilities, which may attract wildlife such as birds, cats, dogs, etc, and some hotels may permit pet dogs for other guests.
+While we are sure that the colleagues at these hotels do their best to discourage animals from wandering into areas where food is served, we ask that you refrain from feeding such wildlife.

 The resort services which we may highlight are provided by persons, firms, companies and other bodies which are wholly independent of Jet2holidays.
 Any contract you enter into is with the supplier of the services concerned.
 General resort services and activities that we may highlight do not form part of your contract with Jet2holidays, and we do not act as agent for the suppliers, nor do we have any involvement in your booking in the event that you choose to visit them.
 We make no promises, representations or warranties about any resort services featured on our website.